 Make-Ahead & Storage

 Easily make this dip one day ahead of time.
-Mascarpone is best when it’s fresh, so I would recommend making it as close to the day of serving as possible but will store well.
+Mascarpone is best when it’s fresh, so I would recommend making it as close to the day of serving.

 Stir it well before serving, if you’ve made it ahead of time, to ensure it’s nice and smooth again.